JunGuanGroup/Guan-Group/content/opening/index.md

 ## **Postdoctoral Scholars**

 There are a few projects for postdoctoral scholars in _plasmonic lasers, topological plasmonic lattices, quantum plasmonics_.
-Research experience in _nanophotonics, lasers, topological photonics, and quantum optics_ would be a bonus.
+Research experience in _nanophotonics, lasers, topological photonics, or quantum optics_ would be a bonus.
 Please email Prof. Guan (guanjun@cuhk.edu.cn) with your CV.

 ## **Undergraduate Students**